estishenker/task4/README.md

 # task4
-jenkins, docker and email notification to the developer
+jenkins, docker and send an email notification to the developer